FernandoCsm-Knight/Pineapple/README.md

 # Pineapple

-> ### Version 0.2.0
+> ### Version 0.3.0

 Pineapple is a C++20 micro-framework for AI.
-It supports building and evaluating dense neural networks for classification and offers CPU-level parallelism.
-Data handling is centered on the Tensor class, which provides shape broadcasting, element-wise arithmetic and boolean operations, reductions, basic linear algebra, 1-D/2-D convolutions and correlations, plus flexible indexing, slicing, transposition, and reshaping, all generically typed through templates for any numeric type.
-At version 0.2.0 the framework focuses on supervised classification with dense layers, supplying activation and loss functions, multiple optimizers and a collection of classification metrics, but it already lays an extensible foundation for future convolutional layers, GPU support, and additional optimization algorithms (see branch dev).
+It supports building and evaluating dense neural networks for classification and regression, it offers CPU-level parallelism.
+Data handling is done by Tensor class, which provides shape broadcasting, element-wise arithmetic and boolean operations, reductions, basic linear algebra, 1-D/2-D convolutions and correlations, plus flexible indexing, slicing, transposition, and reshaping, all generically typed through templates for any numeric type.
+At version 0.3.0 the framework focuses on supervised classification and regression with dense layers, supplying activation and loss functions, multiple optimizers and a collection of classification metrics, but it already lays an extensible foundation for future convolutional layers, GPU support, and additional optimization algorithms (see branch dev).

-## Features (version 0.2.0)
+## Features (version 0.3.0)

 - **Dense Neural Networks**: Build and train fully connected neural networks with customizable architectures
 - **CPU Parallelism**: OpenMP support for parallel computation across multiple threads